stud131/docs-monaca/content/faq/usage.en.md

 {{<note>}}
     Resetting Monaca Localkit will clear the project list that had been imported to Monaca Localkit earlier.
 Therefore, you need to import all projects again.
 {{</note>}}

-## My storage usage information is not updated.

-Usually, it will take up to `24 hours` for the storage usage information to be updated.